sm2302-aug23/grp-r-catculus/README.md

   select(start)
 ```

-#### The starting integer with the highest maximum value is obtained by arranging the max_val(column) in descending order, then using head() command to get the starting integer with highest maximum value
+The starting integer with the highest maximum value is obtained by arranging the max_val(column) in descending order, then using head() command to get the starting integer with highest maximum value

-### Qns 3.
+### Qn 3.
 Getting the average length and standard deviation of the sequence for even starting integers compared to odd ones

 ```
 even_odd_mean_sd <- collatz_df %>%